- Share this article on Facebook

 Fern, Nomadland’s resilient protagonist, is also in mourning.
 On top of being widowed, she loses her livelihood to the vagaries of the economy after a plant closure essentially wipes her Nevada company town off the map.
 Placing her lead actor among real-life American nomads, filmmaker Chloé Zhao paints a portrait that resists easy labels and tidy solutions.
 Fern is quick to point out that she’s houseless, not homeless.
 Something deep in her soul responds to the subculture she’s found, cut loose from ordinary conceptions of a good life.

 One of the year’s most striking debuts belongs to a writer-director-actor working in the realm of comedy, where unconventional female characters have always been an easier fit (though not exempt from the traditional requirement of “redeeming qualities”).
-Radha Blank’s character in the The Forty-Year-Old Version is exceedingly easy to like, but not because she strives to be accommodating.
+For the audience, if not for the people around her, Radha Blank’s character in The Forty-Year-Old Version is exceedingly easy to like, but not because she strives to be accommodating.
 As a struggling playwright who finds her voice as a rapper, Blank is enacting a spin on her own story.
 Like Mary Anning and Ma Rainey, Radha knows she has talent, but it takes her a while, and some hilariously awful concessions to the power players of Broadway, to stand strong.
 The movie’s turning point is a Bronx rap battle in which four women vie to be Queen of the Ring, throwing down blistering rhymes.
 This is a room where the insults fly and the voices are strong.
 Check your likability at the door.

 As they reject well-worn paths and decline the supposed “solution” of romantic or maternal love, the women in these dramas don’t explain themselves to make sure we approve.
 This suggests that filmmakers, actors and audiences alike might be done with female characters who conform to an outdated checklist for likability.
 Maybe it’s enough that they’re compelling.